-Homework.
+Homework/Written Assignments.
 All work submitted for a grade must be your own (for instance, you cannot use internet resources aside from my own YouTube videos or other videos linked on Inquire and, if you do work and study with others, the final write-up must be done by yourself).
 If you miss class the day the assignment is due, you can submit your work to Inquire before the start of class.
-No late papers will be accepted without arrangements approved prior to absence OR without written documentation from a college official.
+Assignments will not be accepted over email.
+Late work will be accepted, but loses .5 percentage points for every hour (or partial hour) past the deadline.